CapacitorSet/elasticsearch-yara/README.md

 Compiling is required if your version of ElasticSearch is different from the one this plugin is released for.
 This is a requirement of ElasticSearch to account for API changes.

-To compile, simply install Maven and run `mvn install`.
+Compilation happens in two steps, compiling Yara and compiling the plugin.

+Start with cloning the submodules, if you haven't already:

+    git submodule update --init

+Compile Yara:

+    cd yara
+    ./bootstrap.sh
+    ./configure --with-pic
+    cd ..

+Install Maven and compile the plugin:

+    mvn install

 It will compile and package the plugin in `target/releases/elasticsearch-yara-0.0.1.zip`; copy it somewhere and proceed to installation.

 ## Thanks